-If the question is whether Amoxicillin will cause death when mixed with alcohol, the answer to that question is a resounding “no.” Both Amoxicillin and alcohol use can independently result in death, especially when taken in excess or when the patient has an unknown allergy to penicillin derivatives, but the combination of the two drugs does not meaningfully increase that risk.
+If the question is whether Amoxicillin will cause death when mixed with alcohol, the answer to that question is no, unless one or both are taken in large amounts.
+Both Amoxicillin and alcohol use can independently result in death, especially when taken in excess or when the patient has an unknown allergy to penicillin derivatives, but the combination of the two drugs does not meaningfully increase that risk.

 Side Effects Of Mixing Amoxicillin and Alcohol

 Due to both drug toxicity and standard interactions between the two types of drugs, numerous side effects are common when alcohol and Amoxicillin are used at the same time.